ambernguy5/bioe131-finalproj24/README.md

 4. Upload or enter the URL of the MSA file (stockholm or clustal format) of the sequence alignment.
 6. Click open

-# 5. 3D Protein Viewer Plugin
+# 6. 3D Protein Viewer Plugin
 Download the protein viewer plugin using User Interface on genome browser. *ADD instructions for downloading the 3D protein viewer.

 1. On the Jbrowse interface, open the Tools dropdown menu at the screen's top left corner and click on plugin store.
 2. In the plugin store, scroll to Protein 3d by Colin Diesh and click install.
 3. When annotation track is open, hover over a protein, and right click.
 Click "Launch protein view"
 4. When Protein view is up, click manual UniProt entry.
 Input the following UniProt ID.
-   a.
-85YJ-  Env BG505 SOSIP-HT2 bound to two CD4
+   * 85YJ-  Env BG505 SOSIP-HT2 bound to two CD4
-   b.
-6MEO - gp120 bound to CD4 and CCR5
+   * 6MEO - gp120 bound to CD4 and CCR5
-   c.
-6HAK- RT bound to dsRNA
+   * 6HAK- RT bound to dsRNA
-   d.
-6URI- Nef bound to CD4 and AP2
+   * 6URI- Nef bound to CD4 and AP2
-   e.
-7U0F- Rev bound tom tubulin ring
+   * 7U0F- Rev bound tom tubulin ring
-   f.
-6CYT- Tat bound to AFF4, P-TEFb, and TAR loop
+   * 6CYT- Tat bound to AFF4, P-TEFb, and TAR loop
-   g.
-8FVJ- Vif bound to APOBEC3H, CBF-beta, ELOB, ELOC, and CUL5 dimer
+   * 8FVJ- Vif bound to APOBEC3H, CBF-beta, ELOB, ELOC, and CUL5 dimer
-   h.
-6XQJ: Vpr bound to hHR23A (NMR)
+   * 6XQJ: Vpr bound to hHR23A (NMR)
-   i.
-4P6Z: Vpu bound to BST2 and AP1
+   * 4P6Z: Vpu bound to BST2 and AP1